shawnbrown/datatest/docs/tutorial/introduction.rst

                         'C': 300,
                     }
                     with self.allowedDeviation(5):  # allows ±5
-                        self.assertValid(data, required_values)
+                        self.assertValid(data, requirement)

-                ...

-        For a list of all possible allowances see :meth:`allowance methods <datatest.DataTestCase.allowedMissing>`.
+    For a list of all possible allowances see :ref:`allowance-docs`.

 ***********